 Born in the town of Westbrook, Connecticut, Amy Hollister Wilson grew up surrounded by the culinary influences of her grandfather, mother and brother who all owned restaurants in the New England area.
 She graduated from Quinnipiac University with her Bachelors Degree in Marketing and a Masters of Business Administration.
 Since 2004 Amy has had a career in pharmaceutical sales.

 Amy moved to New Orleans after meeting Chef Chris Wilson, Culinary Director at Emeril’s Homebase.
-They married in 2012 and had their first child together last year.
-Amy is also the proud step-mother of Chris' 10-year-old son.
+They married in 2012 and now have two children together.
+Amy is also the proud step-mother of Chris' 11-year-old son.
 In 2016, Amy decided to use her sales and business experience, as well as her passion for fine foods and champagne, to leave her mark on the culinary world by joining the Cajun Caviar trio.

 Born and raised in New Orleans, Chef Alison Vega-Knoll was naturally drawn to cooking from a young age, when her French grandmother taught her to appreciate the art of blending traditional French cooking with the rich, Creole flavors of the Crescent City.
 As her palate matured Alison gained an appreciation for Mediterranean flavors, marrying them with Louisiana’s indigenous foods, including soft shell crabs, crawfish, shrimp, Gulf fish and regional sausages.
 Alison’s culinary skills have won her much acclaim in New Orleans, where she owned and operated Vegas Tapas Café, and also on the Caribbean island of Antigua, where she founded The Larder.